 The floor also has:

-• Two Silent PC Rooms - Weston Study Room and the Maurice & Hilda Laing Study Rooms – these are large silent shared study rooms at opposite ends of the floor that have individual study desk and PC’s
+• Two Silent PC Rooms - Weston Study Room and the Maurice & Hilda Laing Study Room: usable by all Roehampton students, these are large silent shared study rooms at opposite ends of the floor that have individual study desks and PC’s.

-• Adjustable desks – you can move these desk up and down to get to the height you want
+• Adjustable desks – you can move these desk up and down to get the desired height.

 Toilets, including accessible toilets